dxiiren/random-tips/laragon.md

 Situations :
 ======

-## 1. How to acess local host on another PC but on the same wifi ?
+## 1. How to access local host on another PC but on the same wifi ?
 * Find pv4 address (in terminal)
 ```php
 ipfoncig